Kim So-hye: 2017–present: Acting activities

 In 2018, Kim was cast in the youth drama Best Chicken as the female lead.

 In 2019, Kim was confirmed to make her big-screen debut in the melodrama film Moonlit Winter.
-Film critic, film magazine expert, and reporter named "Kim Sohye" as one of 7 Best Korean Actress 2019, and Moonlit Winter as one of the Best Korean Movie of 2019. (alongside with Gong Hyojin and Park Jihoo).
+Film critic, film magazine expert, and reporter named her as one of 7 Best Korean Actress 2019, and Moonlit Winter as one of the Best Korean Movie of 2019 (alongside with Gong Hyo-jin and Park Ji-hoo).
 Kim was featured in Olltii's "Press Start" for his album 8BEAT released on September 9, 2019.
-Kim starred in the KBS drama How to Buy a Friend alongside Lee Shin-young in 2020.
+Kim starred in the KBS romance drama How to Buy a Friend alongside Lee Shin-young in 2020.

-On May 4, 2021, Kim So-hye and the members of I.O.I celebrated their 5th debut anniversary with a reunion live stream show called "Yes, I Love It!".
+On May 4, 2021, Kim and the members of I.O.I celebrated their 5th debut anniversary with a reunion live stream show called "Yes, I Love It!".

+In August 2024, Kim signed with new agency Noon Company.